wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 Find any hacking software, evidence of their use, and any data that might have been generated.
 Attempt to tie the computer to the suspect, G=r=e=g S=c=h=a=r=d=t.

 ## Tools
-I will be using the open-source tool Autopsy 4.21.0 (latest version as of 2024-11-03) to investigate this case.
+I will be using primarily the open-source tool Autopsy 4.21.0 (latest version as of 2024-11-03) to investigate this case.
 The latest Autopsy version can be downloaded <a href="https://www.autopsy.com/download/">here</a>.

 ## Initial Walkthrough and Case Setup
 Let's start up Autopsy 4.21.0 and set up a case.
 Click <strong>New Case</strong>.